 A blunder is a big obtuse mistake that can be easily avoided.
 If you are making turkey hunting blunders, there is good news.
 It may be easy for you to stop doing things that are costing you gobblers.
 In this episode I call out seven big turkey hunting blunders and how to fix them!
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 Hare are 7 top turkey hunting blunders that you need to stop right now!